 - 14 members: 5 registered with each 2 major parties and 4 registered with neither major party (source: CAL.
 CONST. art.
 XXI, § 2(c)(2).
 8 chosen by state auditor panel with input from legislative majority and minority leaders; remaining 6 chosen by those initial 8 (source: CAL.
 GOV. CODE § 8252) - Commission should be "independent from legislative influence and reasonably representative of [the] State's diversity" (source: CAL.
 CONST. art.
 XXI, § 2(c)(1)) - Commissioners must have been registered to vote in California with the same political party (or unaffiliated) for 5 years prior to appointment (source: CAL.
 CONST. art.
 XXI, § 2(c)(3)).
 Commissioners must have voted in 2 of the last 3 statewide general elections prior to appointment (source: Id.) - Commissioners may not be appointed as officials or candidates of a political party, employees or consultants of a political campaign for 10 years from appointment (source: CAL.
 CONST. art.
 XXI, § 2(c)(6)) - Commissioners must not have served or been a candidate for federal or state office; worked for a political party or campaign committee; been a registered lobbyist; been paid congressional, legislative, or board of equalization staff; or contributed a large amount of money to a political campaign (source: CAL.
-Gov. CODE § 8252)
+GOV. CODE § 8252)

+How are districts drawn?
 Process Independent commission draws the lines (source: CAL.
 CONST. art.
 XXI, § 1) 9 affirmative votes are required to approve a final map (3 from each of the 2 major political parties and 3 unaffiliated members) (source: CAL.
 CONST. art.
 XXI, § 2(c)(5)) Final maps may be subject to referendum pursuant to CAL.
 CONST. art.
 II, § 9 (source: CAL.
 CONST. art.
-XXI, § 2(i)) State Supreme Court will review the plan if a registered voter petitions (source: CAL.
+XXI, § 2(i)) State supreme court will review the plan if a registered voter petitions (source: CAL.
 CONST. art.
 XXI, § 3(b)(2)) or will draw its own map if the commission fails to approve one (source: CAL.
 CONST. art.
-XXI, § 2(j)) State-Level Criteria Ranked: Yes Contiguity (source: CAL.
+XXI, § 2(j)) State-Level • Contiguity (source: CAL.
 CONST. art.
-XXI, § 2(d)(3)) Follow political boundaries and preserve communities of interest to the extent possible (source: CAL.
+XXI, § 2(d)(3)) Criteria Follow political boundaries and preserve communities of interest to the extent possible (source: CAL.
 CONST. art.
-XXI, § 2(d)(4)) Compactness to the extent practicable (source: CAL.
+XXI, § 2(d)(4)) Ranked: Yes Compactness to the extent practicable (source: CAL.
 CONST. art.
-XXI, § 2(d)(5)) Nest two House districts within each Senate district to the extent practicable (source: CAL.
+XXI, § 2(d)(5)) Nest two house districts within each senate district to the extent practicable (source: CAL.
 CONST. art.
-XXI, § 2(d)(6)) Can't consider incumbent or candidate residences (source: CAL.
+XXI, § 2(d)(6)) Cannot consider incumbent or candidate residences (source: CAL.
 CONST. art.
-XXI, § 2(e)) Can't draw districts with the purpose of favoring or discriminating against a candidate, incumbent, or party (source: Id.)
-Public Hearings • The commission shall comply with open meetings laws and must provide 14 days' public notice for hearings (source: CAL.
+XXI, § 2(e)) Cannot draw districts with the purpose of favoring or discriminating against a candidate, incumbent, or party (source: Id.)
+Public Hearings The commission shall comply with open meetings laws and must provide 14 days' public notice for hearings (source: CAL.
 CONST. art.
 XXI, § 2(b); source: CAL.
-GOV. CODE § 8253(a)(1)) Timing • Final maps approved by Aug.
-15 of the year ending in 1 (source : CAL.
+GOV. CODE § 8253(a)(1)) Timing Final maps approved by August 15 of the year ending in one (source: CAL.
 CONST. art.
-XXI, § 2(g))

-Process Same as for state legislative districts (source: CAL.
+XXI, § 2(g)) CONGRESSIONA L DISTRICTS 3 (through 2020).
+Projected after reapportionment: 53 or 54 Process Same as for state legislative districts ( source : CAL.
 CONST. art.
-XXI Criteria Same as for state legislative districts (source: CAL.
+XXI Criteria Same as for state legislative districts ( source : CAL.
 CONST. art.
 XXI, § 2(d)-(e)) Timing Same as for state legislative districts (source: CAL.
 CONST. art.
 XXI, § 2(g))